 Why is the error much higher for this second example?

-The explanation is clear.
-You can spot in both charts that the fit is much worse near the start and the end of the age periods — i.e., around - y.o. and above the age of .
+It is easy to check visually that the fit is much worse near the start and the end of the age periods — around - y.o. and above the age of .

-As for the mortality of the eldest, due to sparse data,6 it is still not entirely clear to this day if the hazard rate flattens out — or perhaps it even decreases.
+As for the mortality of the eldest, due to sparse data (sidenote: For instance, in the paper about ELT 17 Methodology (PDF) the authors write: “Graduation (smoothing) is particularly important at the oldest ages, where exposure numbers are small and data are sparse.”) , it is still not entirely clear to this day if the hazard rate flattens out — or perhaps it even decreases.
 (I don’t have a strong opinion on the matter yet.
 I still have several papers on the topic to read and think about.)

 I hope you will join me in future essays on these and related topics.

 Finally, if you haven’t yet, feel free to scroll up, find you age and eyeball your chances of dying this year.
 You may not be from any of these three countries.
 In this case, of course the estimate will be rougher but probably still in the correct order of magnitude.